melmaganja/ai-case-study/README.md

 ## Landscape

-* What field is the company in?
+* *What field is the company in?* * Biotechnology

-* What have been the major trends and innovations of this field over the last 5&ndash;10 years?
+* *What have been the major trends and innovations of this field over the last 5&ndash;10 years?* * Over the past ten years there has been many new innovations in healthcare.
+As of 2022, the United Stated Food and Drug Administration (FDA) approved 91 medical devices with AI abilities [^5].
+These devices range from cardiac arrhythmia tracking in Apple Watches and AI programed features in radiology devices to better highlight critical images.
+Advances in AI generated digital biomarkers have been used as an early detection for cancers and different cardiovascular diseases.
+AL has been used as a clinical decision support tool.
+This is very helpful to clinicians to be able to analyze historical data and determine a trend of the current date.
+Lastly, AI has been implemented in drug development.
+AI can use used to speed up the drug development process.
+For example, the medication * *Olumiant* * created by pharmaceutical company Eli Lilly used designed by AI [^5].

 * What are the other major companies in this field?